Jiren (Dragon Ball): Dragon Ball Super manga

 Nearing the end of the tournament, Dyspo and Toppo, at a severe disadvantage, ask Jiren for help to which he retorts by having them observe "from the bench" allowing the two to be eliminated.
 Vegeta then challenges Jiren, followed by Android 17 and Frieza.
 Jiren is able to easily overpower them, with Android 17 resorting to self-destruct to take him down.
-Jiren recovers, disappointed that Android 17 seemingly scarified himself for nothing and encounters Goku again.
+Jiren recovers, disappointed that Android 17 seemingly sacrificed himself for nothing and encounters Goku again.
 Goku awakens Ultra Instinct, with Jiren responding by powering himself up.
 Goku and Jiren clash once more, but Goku masters Ultra Instinct midway through and starts to dominate and overwhelm Jiren, until the transformation wore off, allowing Jiren to retake the advantage and nearly knock Goku off the tournament arena.
 Goku is saved by Vegeta, who engages in battle.
 Jiren then states that he wants the Super Dragon Balls to wish back his former master, Gicchin, to which Belmod and Toppo claim that Jiren wants approval and recognition from his former master.
 Vegeta criticizes Jiren for wanting a selfish wish, prompting Jiren to attack him, but Goku resurfaces and the two Saiyans manage to fight back.

 Eventually, Jiren grows frustrated, and tackles a combined Kamehameha and Final Flash blast after powering up.
 Jiren reappears damaged from the attack and promptly eliminates Vegeta from the tournament before taking on a worn out Goku, swiftly overpowering him.
 Suddenly, Frieza shows up, preparing a Death Ball, telling Goku to grab Jiren from behind.
 Although Goku manages to hold on to Jiren behind, he deflects Frieza's attack, only for the latter to surprise him by colliding onto Jiren and Goku head on.
 The force of the blow knocked Goku, Jiren and Frieza off of the arena, eliminating all three of them before Android 17 reveals himself from under the battlefield's rubble.
 Before Universe 11's erasure, Jiren admits to Belmod that he acknowledges Gicchin does not want to be revived and that he understood what his former master wanted from him.
 Shortly afterwards, he is revived by the Super Dragon Balls via Android 17's wish.